 “I remembered the meteorologists explaining how hurricanes start off the coast of Africa and gather strength as they cross the Atlantic, following almost exactly the route of slave ships,” she writes.
 “I wondered if Katrina was really a 14-year old boy named Emmett.”

 This is the gauntlet Mary throws to anyone reading, writing, or thinking about climate change.
 Climate change is about you.
 It’s about your emotions and intimate connections.
 It’s about history, about racism, about how we’ve progressed and how we slide back.
 It’s about who has power, and who’s on the receiving end of it.
 It’s about what you’re going to do once you stop reading.

-In the span of three years, she’s built a 31,000-person Twitter following saying just what the old, extra-white environmental movement would prefer to sweep under the rug.
+In the span of three years, she’s built a 31,000-person Twitter following saying just what the environmental movement has left unsaid for years.
 She uses tweets, essays, a podcast, any platform she kind find, to speak straight from the heart.
 And she’s just getting started.
 Her first essay on Medium came out in 2018.
 Now she’s a writer-in-residence at Columbia.

 But it didn’t take a hurricane for her to connect deeply with the land, and it didn’t take the Till’s anniversary to make her think about the black struggle for civil rights in America.

 “I’ve kinda always had this thing in me, even though I was not raised this way at all, I’m kinda country,” she says.
 “I’ve always liked the way that dirt feels on my feet.”

 She grew up in Birmingham, Alabama, one of the crucibles of the Civil Rights movement, and was outside from a young age.
 As the little one, it was her job to get low and collect pecans from the ground for her older relatives.
 Her grandfather showed her how to plant a watermelon in a pot, and thump the dirt to tell when it was ripe.